Diagnostic11 min read

 How to use this resource

-Use this pack before recommending a new SOP, training program, dashboard, or back-office cleanup project.
+Use this pack before recommending a new SOP, training program, reporting project, or back-office cleanup project.

-For Restaurant operations consultants, fractional operators, owners, district leaders, and process-improvement teams.
+For Restaurant operations consultants, fractional restaurant teams, owners, district leaders and process-improvement teams.

 Use Closeout Diagnostic Worksheet